Lamar Odom's Apology To Khloe Kardashian Insincere, Blames B****hes and THOTs, Sounding Misogynistic

 Brothel Prostitute Tells All About Lamar Odom’s OD On Anniversary…

-Odom tells US Weekly that Khloe knew it all, all along, and that she “tolerated” his bad behavior.
-Lamar said that at first, he his his drug use, which was marked primarily by cocaine.
+Odom tells Us Weekly that Khloe knew it all, all along, and that she “tolerated” his bad behavior.
+Lamar said that at first, he had his drug use, which was marked primarily by cocaine.
 He said that for at least the last two years that they were together, Khloe knew, and though she was disappointed, she never drew a line in the sand.

 “She knew I was doing cocaine the whole time after that.
 It was my drug of choice.
 I’m not going to say she accepted it because that would be the wrong word.
 Tolerated would be a better word.”

-But then Lamar Odom talks about the cheating, and seems to blame being on KUWTK and other shows for making him more visible to other women.
+But then Lamar Odom talked about the cheating, and seems to blame being on KUWTK and other shows for making him more visible to other women.
 He believes that being “Khloe’s man” made him more enticing.
 Lamar Odom said that he wishes he could have kept his “d**k in his pants,” as if he had no control, and then he blames and degrades other women, who were seemingly groupies.

 “Bi***es and THOTs came out of the woodwork.
 If there is one thing I regret when I was married, it was having multiple affairs with different women.”

-The first word is self-explanatory, but degrading and chauvinistic, but in case you are not familiar with the second word Lamar Odom used, THOT, it means “That Ho Over There.”
-Charming.
+The first word is self-explanatory, but degrading and chauvinistic, but in case you are not familiar with the second word Lamar Odom used, “THOT” means “That Ho Over There.”
 Odom says that it all became a vicious circle, as he needed cocaine to have sex.

 Gotta treat yourself right.
 Thanks for taking care of my skin @crmclaser @doc.zara